iblazhko/cqrs-fsharp/doc/solution-structure.md

   - `CQRS.Ports.MessageBus`: message bus abstraction for sending commands and publishing events.
-Note that registration of messages consumers is not a part of this abstraction - it is a part of *Application* host that rely on a specific *MessageBus* adapter.
+Note that registration of messages consumers is not a part of this abstraction - it is a part of *Application* host that rely on a specific *MessageBus* adapter
   - `CQRS.Ports.ProjectionStore`: abstraction for persisting event
     projections in denormalized form (document store).
 Normalized form (relational database) projections are not a part of this abstraction